When you purchase through links on our site, we may earn a commission. Here’s how it works.

 If an over-the-counter treatment is your prevention route of choice, here are a few of our favorites, and you can also read our comparison of Advantage vs. Frontline.

 This once-a-month topical flea treatment for dogs kills adult fleas before they lay eggs and larvae before they hatch.
 It’s safe, prevents re-infestation for four weeks, and one package includes six treatments –.

 Merial Frontline Plus Flea And Tick Control For Dogs And Puppies

 This medicated ointment for dogs kills 98 to 100 percent of fleas, eggs, larvae, and ticks.
 The package contains three treatments for three months of protection and is waterproof to sustain swims and baths –.

 This monthly flea, tick, and mosquito treatment for dogs over 66 pounds break the flea life cycle and prevents eggs from developing into adults for up to 123 days.
 It also kills flea larvae for up to four months and kills/repels ticks for up to four weeks –.

 Professional Pest Control Is Always A Consideration

-As small as fleas are it is quite possible for just a few to escape your treatment.
+As small as fleas are, it is quite possible for just a few to escape your treatment.
 And since the female flea is capable of laying up to 600 eggs in her lifetime, it doesn’t take long for an entirely new flea infestation to begin.
-If you want to be sure that you’ve eliminated your pest problem, your best bet is to always utilize professional pest control services that guarantee their work and if you look hard enough you may just find a local pest control service that utilizes natural solutions to terminate fleas.
-Read our flea & tick prevention recommendations.Tagged With: Fleas, Skin
+If you want to be sure that you’ve eliminated your pest problem, your best bet is to always utilize professional pest control services that guarantee their work, and if you look hard enough, you may just find a local pest control service that utilizes natural solutions to terminate fleas.
+Read our flea & tick prevention recommendations and subscription options.Tagged With: Fleas, Skin